 Non-natives: If you don’t have a passport from the UK/US/IRE/CAN/AUS/NZ/SA, you can still work in Portugal, though they do have a preference for native speakers.

-Teachers without degrees: Schools of all kinds in portugal usually require a degree (in any subject, but with a preference for teaching), but it can be possible to find positions there without having a degree.
+Teachers without degrees: Schools of all kinds in portugal usually require a degree (in any subject, but with a preference for teaching), but it can be possible to find positions there without having a degree if you have EU citizenship.
 Your best chances would be with private language centers.